techtown-training/git-github-boot-camp/labs/1.1-getting-started/03-linux.md

 ## Installer

-If you're running a Debian based Linux distribution, run this command at the terminal:
+If you're running a Debian-based Linux distribution, run this command at the terminal:

 ```
 sudo apt install git-all
 ```

-If you're Linux distribution is RPM-based, run this command:
+If your Linux distribution is RPM-based, run this command:

 ```
 sudo dnf install git-all